NiklasRosenstein/python-typer-builder/readme.md

 ### Dependency injection

-The `typer_builder.DependencyInjector` object is used to map types to concrete values or functions that provide them.
+The `typer_builder.Dependencies` object is used to map types to concrete values or functions that provide them.
-Functions wrapped with `DependencyInjector.bind()` will have their arguments resolved by the injector based on type annotations.
-Every `build_app_from_module()` call creates a new `DependencyInjector` instance.
-Dependencies can be injected from the outside by passing a `DependencyInjector` instance to `build_app_from_module()` or by providing additional dependencies via a `callback()` function on the command group.
+Functions wrapped with `Dependencies.bind()` will have their arguments resolved by the injector based on type annotations.
+Every `build_app_from_module()` call creates a new `Dependencies` instance.
+Dependencies can be injected from the outside by passing a `Dependencies` instance to `build_app_from_module()` or by providing additional dependencies via a `callback()` function on the command group.

-Note that the `DependencyInjector` does not understand generics with different type parameters.
+Note that the `Dependencies` does not understand generics with different type parameters.
 For example, it makes no distinction between `MyGeneric[int]` and `MyGeneric[str]`.
 This is a limitation of the current implementation as well as the Python type system.